meiyi1986/vuw-ecco/content/authors/john-park/_index.md

   - Alumni
 ---

-Dr. Chen Wang was a PhD student working with A/Prof. Hui Ma and Dr. Aaron Chen during 2016-2020.
-He is now a Data Scientist at NIWA.
-His research interests include learning-based optimization and reinforcement learning algorithms.
+Dr. John Park was a PhD student working with Prof. Mengjie Zhang, Dr. Aaron Chen and A/Prof. Yi Mei during 2014-2019.
+He is now a Senior Advisor at KPMG Lighthouse, Auckland.